germanjreyes/degree-exposure/README.md

 ## Overview

 This interactive tool visualizes how different occupations and college majors may be impacted by AI technologies.
-It allows users to explore two key dimensions of AI's potential impact:
+It allows users to explore two key dimensions of AI's potential impact (positive and negative).

-**Replacement Risk**: The degree to which AI might automate or replace tasks in a particular field

-**Complementary AI Potential**: The degree to which AI might enhance human capabilities in a field

 ## Features